General surgery, Sydney Children's Hospital, Randwick

 About our service

-• thoracic surgery including chest wall reconstruction
+• Thoracic surgery and chest wall reconstruction

-• renal transplant surgery
+• Renal transplant surgery

 Referral process for clinicians